st-ty1/Artix_FreshTomato/gcc-4.2.4-toolchain_mips/toolchain_buildroot/modded_toolchain_files/README.md

 - If you are using kernel headers of RT-N-branch, copy also linux-2.6.22.19-unifdef.c-rename-getline.patch of this repo to folder buildroot-2011.02/toolchain/kernel-headers .

-- Shell script build_ft-mips-2011.02_RT-AC.sh shows a way, how to integrate this mips-toolchain into the sources of FT (for use with sources of asuswrt-Merlin/John's fork the paths in the script have to be amended respectively), as some patches are also needed.

 BR st-ty1\/_st_ty\/st_ty_